-With these distinctions in hand, and the existence of a connection between reductionism and relationalism already apparent, we can turn our attention to the ontological status of time within our timeless theories of non-relativistic mechanics.
+With these distinctions in hand, and the existence of a connection between reductionism and relationalism already apparent, we can turn our attention to the ontological status of time within our timeless theories of nonrelativistic mechanics.
 We can define a temporal substantivalist as someone who asserts the existence of time as a basic entity in its own right over and above the relations that exist between the instantaneous states of material systems (be they relationally defined or not).
-Such a position is a natural reformulation of the Newtonian concept of absolute time in particular it seems to clearly implement that notion of time defined in the influential Scholium section of his Principia27.
-Now it could be argued that, at least as non-relativistic mechanics is concerned, substantivalist time is inherently connected to the use of an external temporal dimension and on this basis a substantivalist would will have a very hard time dealing with Jacobi's theory.
-However, what is essential to temporal substantivalism under our reading of it at least - is that time can be asserted as a basic entity parameterizing change that is not parasitic on the motion of the bodies that are doing the changing.
-Thus, Jacobi's theory does not in principle exclude temporal substantivalism since change is parameterized (albeit non-unquely) in terms of τ .
-Moreover, unlike its Newtonian counterpart (as well as parameterized particle mechanics) Jacobi's theory offers a level playing field for matching the temporal substantivalist against their relationalist foe since it is a mechanical framework free from the fundamental presumption of preferred parametrization that would inherently favour a substantivalist reading.
+Such a position is a natural reformulation of the Newtonian concept of absolute time; in particular, it seems to implement that notion of time defined in the influential Scholium section of his Principia.31 Now, it could be argued that, at least as nonrelativistic mechanics is concerned, substantivalist time is inherently connected to the use of an external temporal dimension and on this basis a substantivalist would have a very hard time dealing with Jacobi's theory.
+However, what is essential to temporal substantivalism-under our reading of it at least-is that time can be asserted as a basic entity parameterising change that is not parasitic on the motion of the bodies that are doing the changing.
+Thus, Jacobi's theory does not in principle exclude temporal substantivalism since change is parameterised (albeit non-uniquely) in terms of τ .
+Moreover, unlike its Newtonian counterpart (as well as parameterised particle mechanics) Jacobi's theory offers a level playing field for matching the temporal substantivalist against their relationalist foe since it is a mechanical framework free from the fundamental presumption of preferred parameterisation or external time that would inherently favour a substantivalist reading.